 Heroin stopped Mike's heart twice.
 Now he helps others.

-Lives are at risk this winter
+Lives are at risk

 Mike calls out into the darkness with, “Seattle's Union Gospel Mission — Search & Rescue,” to announce the presence of our outreach team.
 He waits, listening eagerly for any sign of life, while the beam of his flashlight exposes a wall of tents shuddering in the biting wind.